xDamneDx/learn-react-hooks/lessons/12-optimization/exercise/README.md

 # No exercise

-You've worked hard for two days, just sit back and enjoy the the rest of the presentation.
+You've worked hard for two days, just sit back and enjoy the rest of the presentation.